Main illustration: Laura Bohill

 3. If they decide to switch to my product, what barriers will they encounter?

-During the beta, we saw that creating lots of content can be a big barrier to using Educate, especially when a customer feels they must have an entire knowledge base ready before showing it to the world.
+During the beta, we saw that creating lots of content can be a big barrier to using Articles, especially when a customer feels they must have an entire knowledge base ready before showing it to the world.
 We addressed this by adding features to make even a single piece of content useful: create one short article to answer a common question, share it in a few conversations with end-users and start getting value and feedback right away.

 Because we understood the backstory, we knew the hurdles new customers would have to overcome.
 This helped us design ways for customers to start using the product incrementally, which has helped customers get value from our product sooner.